mbs1337/mbstech/README.md

 1. Create a new page in WordPress
 2. In the page editor, find the "Template" dropdown
-3. Select your template (Work Page, Skills Page, Life Page, etc.)
+3. Select your template (Work Page, Skills Page, Life Page, etc.) or create new ones
-4. Add content and publish
+4. Add content in the files just created, and then publish

+### SEO-Friendly Setup

+This theme is fully compatible with your favorite SEO plugin (Yoast SEO, Rank Math, SEOPress, etc.).
+The clean code structure and semantic HTML make it easy to optimize:

+1. Install your preferred SEO plugin
+2. Create pages with empty content (if you are using the themes "page" method above)
+3. Use the SEO plugin's meta fields to add your title and description
+4. That's it!
+The theme's clean structure ensures your SEO settings work perfectly

+The theme uses semantic HTML5 elements, proper heading hierarchy, and clean markup that search engines love.
+Combined with the 100/100 PageSpeed score, your site will rank well and load fast.

 ### The Homepage Experience